asimihsan/notes/[frwk] ios_notes.md

 - For TCP, basically says to refer to _Stream Programming Guide_, provides short summary on p9.

+### 22: Core Data Tutorial for iOS

+- Reference: _Core Data Programming Guide_
+- _Stack_: collection of Core Data framework objects that work together to get modelled objects to and from _persistent store_, the file where data is stored.
+Can be SQLite if you want.
+-	_Managed object_ is instance or subclass of `NSManagedObject`, object representation of record in database.
+Always associated with mananged object context.
+-	_Managed object context_ instance of `NSManagedObjectContext`.
+Manages objects, does life-cycle management, validation, relationship maintenance, undo/redo.
+-	_Managed object model_ is instance of `NSManagedObjectModel`, object that represents schema.
+Collection of `NSEntityDescription` objects.
+Entity descripiton describes entity in terms of name, class, properties.
+-	_Persistent store coordinator_: instance of `NSPersistentStoreCoordinator`.
+Manages collection of _persistent object stores_.
+Persistent object store represents external store file.
+-	Entity is Event, attributes are creation date, lattitude, and location.
+-	Many ways to edit the model, reference: _Xcode Tools for Core Data_.
+-	Select `Locations.xcdatamodel`, Editor -> Add Entity.
+Then Add Attributes to the Entity.
+Rename, define type.
+-	p25: common to have custom managed object class
+	-	select the entity, select new file, do Core Data -> NSManagedObject subclass.
+-	Notice all properties are `@dynamic` in .m.
+Core Data generates accessor methods at runtime
+- Notice that raw types are wrapped as e.g. `NSNumber`.
+-	Notice there is no `dealloc`.
+Core data handles life-cycle of all modelled properties of a managed object.
+If you add instance variables you're responsible for them.
+-	p27: adding events.
+-	p28: typically create managed object using `insertNewObjectForEntityForName:inManagedObjectContext:` of `NSEntityDescription`.
+-	You accessor methods to set attributes.
+Nothing saved implicitly.
+Need to explicitly save with `managedObjectContext save`.
+-	p30: displaying data in table. lots of faff but eventually we just read off of the local `self.eventsArray`.
+-	p33: how to fetch managed objects. _fetch request_, instance of `NSFetchRequest`, like SQL `SELECT`.
+Predicates specified using `NSPredicate`, sort order by array of `NSSortOrdering` objects. reference: _Predicate Programming Guide_.
+-	p34: Core Data gets related objects for you, like Django.
+-	p34: key code for preparing fetch for core data entity.
+-	p37: deleting managed objects. `deleteObject:` method of `NSManagedObjectContext` then `save:`.
+-	p40: next steps, might be fun.
+	-	really want to use `NSFetchedResultsController` to efficiently get many objects.
+	-	_faulting_: don't have the complete the object graph. that means if you have .e.g photograph don't fetch all photos.
+See _PhotoLocations_ example.

 ### 26: Location Awareness Programming Guide